dice-group/sqcframework/README.md

 ### Existing Benchmarks
 The existing benchmarks that we used in our evaluation is available from [here](https://github.com/AKSW/sqcframework/blob/master/SQCFrameWork-benchmarks.zip)
 ### Generating Benchmarks from CLI
 Download the folder [SQCFrameWork-cli](https://github.com/AKSW/sqcframework/tree/master/SQCFrameWork-cli) which contains a runable jar sqcframework.jar and a comtomized benchmark generation query file personalized-query.txt.
+Note the SQCFramework requires the LSQ dataset endpoint URL to be provided as input.
+We have provided the Virtuoso 7.2 endpoints both for SWDF and DBpedia datasets which can be downloaded from [here](http://hobbitdata.informatik.uni-leipzig.de/sqcframework-lsq-endpoints/).
+The Windows virtuoso endpoint can be started from bin/start.bt while linux can be started from bin/start_virtuoso.sh.
 From the folder run the following commands:
 ```
 ### DBSCAN+Kmeans++ Format ###
  java -jar sqcframwork.jar -m <method> -n <noQueries> -i <maxNoIterations> -t <noTrialRun> -e <endpointUrl> -q <queryPersonalized> -r <radius> -p <minPts> -o <outputFile>